History of the Ming dynasty

-The Ming dynasty (23 January 1368 – 25 April 1644), officially the Great Ming, founded by the peasant rebel leader Zhu Yuanzhang, known as the Hongwu Emperor, was an imperial dynasty of China.
-It was the successor to the Yuan dynasty and the predecessor of the short-lived Shun dynasty, which was in turn succeeded by the Qing dynasty.
+The Ming dynasty (1368–1644) was an imperial dynasty of China that ruled after the fall of the Mongol-led Yuan dynasty.
+It was the last imperial dynasty of China ruled by the Han people, the majority ethnic group in China.
 At its height, the Ming dynasty had a population of 160 million people, while some assert the population could actually have been as large as 200 million.